-Having done that, the remainder of our main() function is left unchanged:
+Having done that, the remainder of our main() function is left unchanged, with the exception of a few name changes required by the new class name:

-Now we need to update our RepMgrGSG::init() method.
+Now we need to update our RepQuoteExampleGSG.init() method.
 Our updates are at first related to configuring replication.
 First, we need to update the method so that we can identify the local site to the environment handle (that is, the site identified by the -1 command line option):